Expedition Equipment List

 Bring 6 mm, 3.2 m in length prusik cord for crevasse rescue.

-We have a team of highly qualified and skilled leaders who have scaled high altitude Himalayan peaks.
-“Himalayan Hikers” provides special expedition packages and till now many avid trekkers have completed their expedition successfully with team.
+Note We have a team of highly qualified and skilled leaders who have scaled high altitude Himalayan peaks.
+“Himalayan Hikers” provides special expedition packages and till now many avid trekkers have completed their expedition successfully with the team.

 Written by – Tulika Negi